 Many email problems are really a problem with your web host

-We need to start by saying that Business Directory Plugin do not send email.
+We need to start by saying that Business Directory Plugin does not send email.
 Neither does WordPress.
 Both the plugin and WordPress are involved, but neither of them send email.
 The actual sending of email is handled by your web host.
 The process looks like this:

 - Your email action triggers on form submission.